pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 available in the transportation department permits dataset, the quality of this data is unclear.

+The creation of CSV mapping violation codes to violation descriptions reflects the fact that the current dataset stores the reason a tickets was issued in two columns, violation_code and violation_description.
+To cut down on the size of our CSV file containing the ticket dataset, we remove the violation_descrption column since it is stored as strings and keep the substantially smaller violation_description column.
+Since our the violation_description column is more understandable to humans, however, we create the CSV linking violation codes to violation descriptions so that we can reassociate tickets witih violation descriptions as a categorical column after reading into pandas.

+The way the dataset is shrunk is also intentially designed to make it easier to structure the dataset in ways that make it easier to manipulate in pandas later.
+For example, with over 6 million rows remaining after our date filter, storing the address where each ticket occured as a string would be quite expensive memory-wise and could make computations in pandas difficult or impossible depending on RAM size.
+So instead, we break address into three columns: street number, street direction, and street name.
+When later reading this dataset into Python, we can then store the street number as an unsigned integer, and the street direction and street names as categoricals, which results in a substantial decrease in deep memory usage when loading the dataset into pandas from a CSV.

 ### Running the main program
 The main program can be run from the command line using the following syntax:
 ```